mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Exploring the data

-We print a report of the content of `df` with the method `.info()`.
-Everything is as expected, so far.
+We print a report of the content of the data frame `df` with the method `.info()`.
+We find everything as expected.
 There are no missing values.

 ```
 In [2]: df.info()